hotforfeature/origami/README.md

 Angular + Polymer

+_Note: This Origami fork is for Polymer 3 and Angular 4+_

 ## Intro

 Origami bridges the gap between the Angular platform and Polymer-built web components.
 This opens up [a huge ecosystem](https://www.webcomponents.org/) of high quality custom elements that can be used in Angular!